Yord/shargs/README.md

 })
 ```

-`parser` takes an object with three keys: `argv`, `opts`, and `args`.
+`parser` takes an object with up to five keys.
-Each key is the name of a shargs parsing stage.
+Each key is the name of a shargs parsing stage:

-Shargs has five stages:

 1.  `argv` functions modify arrays of command-line arguments.
 2.  `toOpts` transforms `argv` arrays into the command-line options DSL.